 App Cleaner & Uninstaller is a special application designed especially to remove programs correctly and completely.
 It is easy to use and it allows you to uninstall apps with several clicks.
 App Cleaner & Uninstaller supports 1000+ Mac apps for removal.
 In addition, it has extra features that you can use to reset apps, clean up broken service files, and even manage user and system extensions.

-Complete these simple steps to uninstall applications with App Cleaner & Uninstaller:
+Steps to uninstall apps from Mac with App Cleaner & Uninstaller:

-- Select unneeded apps that you want to uninstall from your Mac.
+- Select the app that you want to uninstall from your Mac.

 - Confirm the removal.